 On 5 January 1914, Candace Kosier widowed her husband, passing away in Chicago.
 She was interred at Chicago’s Rosehill Cemetery and Mausoleum.

 George W. Kosier died in Chicago, Cook County, Illinois on 3 December 1920, and was also interred at the Rosehill Cemetery and Mausoleum in Chicago.

 Return to Civilian Life—William S. Kosier

 The post-war journey of William S. Kosier is less clear.
 What is known is that, on 4 April 1880, William S. Kosier’s widow, Mary E. Kosier, filed for her Civil War Widow’s Pension, an indication that her husband had passed away either in 1879 or early 1880.

-3. Cook County Deaths, State of Illinois (George Kosier and Candace Brooks Kosier).
-Springfield: Department of Public Health, Division of Vital Records.
+5. George Kosier and Candace Brooks Kosier, in Cook County Deaths, State of Illinois.
+Springfield, Illinois: Department of Public Health, Division of Vital Records.

 6. “Kaseir, Jesse” [sic], in Registers of Deaths of Volunteers, federal burial ledgers and national cemetery interment control forms, 1864.
 Washington, D.C.: U.S. Office of the Adjutant General (Record Group 94), U.S. National Archives and Records Administration.

 7. Schmidt, Lewis.
 A Civil War History of the 47th Regiment of Pennsylvania Veteran Volunteers.
 Allentown, Pennsylvania: Self-published, 1986.